nest/ode-toolbox/doc/index.rst

    x \leftarrow P (x - 1.618) + 1.618

 In some cases, elements of :math:`\mathbf{A}` may contain terms that involve a parameter of the system to be integrated.
 If at a later stage, the numerical value of these parameters is chosen equal to zero, a numerical singularity (division by zero) occurs.
-To avoid this issue, it is necessary to invoke ODE-toolbox separately to generate an analytic solver for the special case that the value of :math:`\mathbf{A}` becomes equal to zero for inhomogeneous equations.
 ODE-toolbox will detect the conditions (for instance, :python:`param1 - param2 = 0`) under which these singularities occur.
-If any conditions were found, log warning messages will be emitted during the computation of the analytic solver.
+In case potential division by zero is detected, separate, conditional solvers are generated, so that a valid solver can be selected (for the given choice of parameter values) during numerical integration.

 Working with large expressions